England / Other cities in England

 Working in different fields

 Gradually, therefore, the number of Jews in the north of England increased markedly.
-So in 1851 there were 1,500 Jews in Liverpool, 1,100 in Manchester and 780 in Birmingham.
+So, in 1851, there were 1,500 Jews in Liverpool, 1,100 in Manchester and 780 in Birmingham.
 This era saw the arrival of Jews from Poland and Russia who made up a quarter of Birmingham’s Jews in 1851.
 The active life of the city’s Jews was mainly in four areas: glaziers, slipper makers, tailors and peddlers.
 The precarious situation of the Jews was then the image of the entire English population.
 The Singers Hill Synagogue is now Birmingham’s main Jewish place of worship.
 He was born in 1856.
 700 Jews then lived in the city.

 From 1881 to 1914, between 120,000 and 150,000 Jews from Eastern Europe arrived in the country.
 A good part of them aspired to continue the road towards the United States.